MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 ### Settings and scope

-As a first step to viewing data in the dashboard, view and set the following parameters in the **Settings & Scope** tab.
+As a first step to viewing data in the dashboard, view and set the following parameters in the **Settings and scope** tab.

 * **Baseline time frame** - This is the baseline for your analysis and all changes will be compared with this time frame.